risk-of-thunder/R2Wiki/docs/Mod-Creation/C#-Programming/Assembly-References.md

 ## Publicizing / Stripping assemblies we don't already cover

-If you feel like a game assembly should really be added and maintened by the core dev of the RoR2 Modding community, please let us in the modding discord.
+If you feel like a game assembly should really be added and maintened by the core dev of the RoR2 Modding community, please let us know in the modding discord.

 If you want to publicize assemblies that we don't already cover on our NuGet packages and may a bit too obscure for general use, you can proceed as follow: